-In this post, we cover everything you need to know about how to negotiate a house price down after a survey.
+This post covers everything you need to know about how to negotiate a house price down after a survey.

 Even if you’ve already agreed on a price, homebuyers can renegotiate as a house purchase is Subject to Contract (which can change at any time).
 So, after a surveyor has completed a survey, you may find that you should negotiate a lower price due to defects.

-As a homebuyer, you’d be wise to get a Full Building Survey prior to purchasing a house.
+As a homebuyer, you’d be wise to get a Full Building Survey before purchasing a house.
 With a survey report, you will become aware of all the potential structural defects.
 You will then be able to make an informed decision regarding the property purchase – if they find no faults, you can buy the house with confidence.

-Most people hate the idea of negotiating but trust us, it’s nothing to fear.
+Most people hate the idea of negotiating but trust us; it’s nothing to fear.
 After your full building survey, you will have all the transparent information you need to successfully negotiate a house price based on the potential repairs that the property needs.

-Our London, Surrey and Kingston surveyors, however, are happy to give their professional advice.
+Our London, Surrey, and Kingston surveyors, however, are happy to give their professional advice.

-Once you have all the information needed from the survey(s), you can re-negotiate the house price through your agent.
+Once you have all the information needed from the survey(s), you can renegotiate the house price through your agent.

-You should keep in mind the amount you’ll be willing to accept, and the initial number you quote.
+You should keep in mind the amount you’ll be willing to accept and the initial number you quote.
 You should be prepared for some back-and-forth between you and the vendor.

-Be transparent with the house seller
+Be Transparent with the House Seller

-There is no point playing games with the vendor.
+There is no point in playing games with the vendor.
 Show them the report and all the evidence you have, along with the exact reasons you feel they should reduce the house price.

 While you should remain tactful in these instances, you should feel confident.
 The vendor will know that finding a new house buyer will be time-consuming and costly, not to mention another buyer may find the same faults, so remember, the ball is in your court.